AO World: History

 Announcing its interim financial results in November 2019, Roberts confirmed that AO would close its operation in the Netherlands to focus on its German business.
 Roberts explained that the team did not have the bandwidth to fix both markets but remained committed to future international expansion once the German model was proven.

 In April 2020, AO Business continued to grow and after only six months in the housebuilders sector, secured over 12,000 building plots.
-Following a strategic review in July 2022, AO exited the housebuilder market to focus on business to business sectors that better fitted its model.
-This includes kitchen manufacturers and retailers such as its partnership with Homebase, which launched in January 2022.
+Following a strategic review in July 2022, AO exited the housebuilder market to focus on business-to-business sectors that better fitted its model.
+This includes kitchen manufacturers and retailers, such as its partnership with Homebase, which launched in January 2022.

 In September 2020, AO announced that it would be the new headline sponsor of Manchester Arena.
-The announcement came as operators ASM Global were submitting a planning application for phase one of its ambitious redevelopment.
-In a five-year deal, the rebranded AO Arena would see live events resuming once the current COVID-19 related restrictions on venues are lifted.
+The announcement came as operators ASM Global were submitting a planning application for phase one of its redevelopment.
+In a five-year deal, the rebranded AO Arena would see live events resuming once the COVID-19-related restrictions on venues were lifted.

 In October 2020, AO announced plans to open five 'stores-within-a-store' with Tesco as part of a six-month partnership trial with the supermarket.
 It ended the trial in July 2022.

-Following the launch of its unique Value Creation Plan in 2020, an all employee long-term incentive that rewards exceptional value creation, AO announced a restructuring of the plan in September 2022, which will see the scheme begin funding at a share price of £1.
+Following the launch of its Value Creation Plan in 2020, an all employee long-term incentive that rewards exceptional value creation, AO announced a restructuring of the plan in September 2022, which saw the scheme begin funding at a share price of £1.

 In June 2022, AO closed its German business, which accounted for around 10% of the group's revenue.
-The following month, AO successfully completed a planned £40m capital raise to strengthen its balance sheet and increase liquidity back to historic levels.
+The following month, AO successfully completed a planned £40 million capital raise to strengthen its balance sheet and increase liquidity.

 In Autumn 2022, AO appointed two new non-executive directors to its board.
-Former Pets at Home Chief Executive, Peter Pritchard, joined in September and Pret a Manger Global Chief Digital Officer joined in November 2022.
+Former Pets at Home chief executive, Peter Pritchard, joined in September and Pret a Manger global chief digital officer Sarah Venning joined in November 2022.

-At its half year financial results in November 2022, AO upgraded its full year profit expectations following its strategic pivot to focus on cash generation and profitability, which included reducing its cost base by £30m.
+At its half year financial results in November 2022, AO upgraded its full year profit expectations following its strategic pivot to focus on cash generation and profitability, which included reducing its cost base by £30 million.

 In the same month, AO announced it was the new headline sponsor of Manchester Thunder, the current and four time Netball Super League champions.

+AO announced in October 2024 that it would acquire musicMagpie, an online retailer that buys and sells refurbished electronics, for approximately £10 million, as part of expanding the firm's consumer tech businesses.